UdelaRInterior/ansible-backuppc-client/README.md

 At this time, this role only manages backups via rsync (+ ssh) method.

-This role and backuppc_server role are based on [hanxhx/backuppc](https://galaxy.ansible.com/hanxhx/backuppc) role
+This role and backuppc_server role are based on [hanxhx/backuppc](https://galaxy.ansible.com/hanxhx/backuppc) role.

 Role Variables
 --------------